seongyoon25/LSTM_Applications/README.md

 # LSTM_Applications
-Applications of LSTM using TensorFlow Keras
+Applications of LSTM using TensorFlow Keras.